-The DOW reached a record setting high in June at 18,321.
-From that high through today, the DOW Industrials have corrected roughly 13-14%, trading more than 1,000 points lower during the first hour of trading today.
+The Dow Jones Industrial Average (the “Dow”) reached a record-setting high in June at 18,321.
+From that high through today, the Dow has corrected roughly 13-14%, trading more than 1,000 points lower during the first hour of trading today.

 GDP growth this year continues at a modest pace, recently reported at 2.7% annualized growth.
 Employment statistics have been encouraging, although weekly hours and average hourly earnings numbers continue to be somewhat soft.

-This Wednesday (8/26) the annual Jackson Hole Symposium will be held, bringing together global central bankers, financiers, and market prognosticators.
-This meeting typically provides added color and insight into policy makers’ economic outlooks.
+This Wednesday (8/26/2015) the annual Jackson Hole Symposium will be held, bringing together global central bankers, financiers, and market prognosticators.
+This meeting typically provides added color and insight into policymakers’ economic outlooks.

 Coincidentally, this Thursday the US Bureau of Economic Analysis (BEA) will release updates to the 2nd Quarter US GDP numbers.
 Consensus estimates are for a 3.2% reported rate of growth – a very firm number and .5% above the number reported just one month ago.

 In light of the recent global market developments, it strikes us the US Federal Reserve Open market Committee (FOMC) will be hard pressed to proceed with the much anticipated initial interest rate increase.
 In fact, this morning there is continued talk out of China for a new round of stimulus.

 At MPWMI we have anticipated a market correction for some time as valuations had become stretched.
 We welcome this correction and believe it will be short lived due to consumer confidence and the propensity of central bankers to support markets.